wwcodeportland/study-nights/javascript/2018_CALL_FOR_TALKS.md

 # Hi there!

 Thanks for peeking at our schedule for 2018!
 We're trying something new this year for our study nights: we want to give y'all the chance to talk about your code, or your experience learning JavaScript, or something awesome you've created.
-We'll start each study night with 1-2 lightning talks (5-10 minutes) before releasing everyone to individual/paired studying.
+We'll start each study night with 1-2 lightning talks (5-10 minutes) before switching to individual/paired studying.

-If you're reading through the topics and are (even the *tiniest* bit) interested in giving a brief talk on one of them (or a relevant subject), contact Sarah Joy ([twitter](http://twitter.com/superissarah) or [email](mailto:sarahjoy@alchemycodelab.com)) or Haley ([twitter](https://twitter.com/haley_elder)) ASAP.
+If you're reading through the topics below and are (even the *tiniest* bit) interested in giving a brief talk on one of them (or a relevant subject), contact Sarah Joy ([twitter](http://twitter.com/superissarah) or [email](mailto:sarahjoy@alchemycodelab.com)) or Haley ([twitter](https://twitter.com/haley_elder) or [email](hello@haleyelder.com)) ASAP.

 ## Monthly Topics
 Our plan is to spend the first half of the year focusing on core JavaScript concepts.
 The second half, we'll focus on using JavaScript related tools like build tools and frameworks.
 However, these topics aren't set in stone and if you'd like to present on something similar or related, please ask.